TEEN DISCIPLINE IS A CHALLENGE!

 Looking back on that time, we thought that we were paying attention!
 One comment from a friend who saw an unfamiliar car parked near our house was enough for us to figure things out.
 It takes a village!

 Please remember that good discipline takes time, work and consistency! *This post may contain affiliate links.
-This means, at no additional cost to you, I will earn a small commission if you click the link and make a purchase.
+My full disclosure policy is here.

 Pin for later!